 *NOTE: We know that old books are still pure gold to many of us.
 However, we encourage donors to send us newer books in great shape.
 This ensures that they will be attractive and interesting on our book carts and shelves, especially to those who are new or hesitant readers.

-If you're books and magazine match our needs, we accept donations through the mail or in person at the Mid Manhattan Library.
+If your books and magazines match our needs, we accept donations through the mail or in person at the Mid Manhattan Library.

 Please send books directly to: